hyperledger-labs/splice/cluster/README.md

   running CN cluster in GCE.
 (Accepts an optional argument that allows a specific set of images to be deployed by tag.
 Defaults to the current working directory's tag.
 Manifest is always deployed from working copy.)
+  Note that this also checks for the existence of the correct docker images in the registry, which is safer but might take a few minutes.
+  To skip this check, set env var `CNCLUSTER_SKIP_DOCKER_CHECK` to 1 (you can add `export CNCLUSTER_SKIP_DOCKER_CHECK=1` to `.envrc.private` to make this configuration persistent).
 * `cncluster check` - Run a series of simple validity checks against the external API exposed by a cluster.
 * `cncluster create` - Create a new instance of the CN cluster in GCE,